The stochastic Klausmeier system and a stochastic Schauder-Tychonoff type theorem: Introduction

+Here, $\Xi_1$ and $\Xi_2$ denote independent random Gaussian noises specified to be certain Banach space valued linear Stratonovich Wiener noises later on.
+Similar stochastic equations with L\'evy noise have been studied e.g. in \cite{DebusscheHoegeleImkeller2013,reactdiff}.
+We note that due to the coupling and the nonlinearity, the solutions are not expected to be stochastically independent.

-Nonlinear diffusion systems perturbed by noise exhibit certain improved well posedness and regularity properties when compared to their deterministic counterparts, see, among others, \cite{Bianchi_etal, CrauelFlandoli, Flandoli}.
+Nonlinear diffusion systems perturbed by noise exhibit certain improved well-posedness and regularity properties when compared to their deterministic counterparts, see, among others, \cite{Bianchi_etal, CrauelFlandoli, Flandoli}.
 Another feature of linear multiplicative noise is that it preserves the nonnegativity of the initial condition \cite{TessitoreZabczyk1998,BDPR3}.
+Some applications may demand more complicated noises with nonlinear structure or coupling, however, we choose a linear dependence on the noise as a first step toward more general models.

 The challenging problem in the system given by \eqref{equ1s}, respective the noisy system \eqref{equ1n}, is the nonlinearity appearing once with a negative sign and once with a positive sign.
 Choosing different speeds of diffusion seems rather natural, as it well known that the characteristic pattern formation may not take place if $r_u=r_v$, cf. \cite{grayscott}.
 The stochastic perturbation, however, does not restrict pattern formation \cite{Cao,Woolley}, noting that our choice of noise exhibits rather small intensity and damped high frequency modes.
 On the other hand, the nonlinearity is not of variational structure, such that energy methods are not available for the analysis, and neither the maximum principle nor Gronwall type arguments work.
 More direct deterministic (pathwise) methods may also fail in general as the equation for $v$ is non-monotone.